 The admission of research students is dependent upon many factors, one of which is the expertise of our academics currently available in the Department.

 Potential applicants should therefore check the current research interests of staff members before making an informal enquiry.
-If appropriate supervisory expertise is available, potential applicants should initially approach the Department’s Senior Tutor for Research, Dr. Edward Paleit, before submitting a formal application.
+If appropriate supervisory expertise is available, potential applicants should initially approach Senior Tutor for Research, Dr. Edward Paleit, before submitting a formal application.

 We accept applications on an ongoing basis for entry normally in September/ October.
 To apply, you should submit the following documents: